 Office of Administrative Law Judges

-In an Order Instituting Proceedings, the Commission directs that an Administrative Law Judge conduct a public administrative proceeding to determine whether the allegations in the Order are true and to issue an Initial Decision in a specified period of time.
-Administrative Law Judges are independent judicial officers who in most cases conduct hearings and rule on allegations of securities law violations initiated by the Commission’s Division of Enforcement.
-They conduct public hearings at locations throughout the United States in a manner similar to non-jury trials in the federal district courts.
-Among other actions, they issue subpoenas, conduct prehearing conferences, issue defaults, and rule on motions and the admissibility of evidence.
-At the conclusion of the public hearing, the parties submit proposed findings of fact and conclusions of law.
-The Administrative Law Judge prepares an Initial Decision that includes factual findings, legal conclusions, and, where appropriate, orders relief.
+Administrative law judges serve as independent adjudicators.
+Under the Administrative Procedure Act and the Commission’s Rules of Practice, administrative law judges conduct public hearings at locations throughout the United States in a manner similar to non-jury trials in the federal district courts.
+Among other actions, they issue subpoenas, hold prehearing conferences, and rule on motions and the admissibility of evidence.
+Following the hearing, the parties may submit briefs, as well as proposed findings of fact and conclusions of law.
+The administrative law judge prepares an initial decision that includes factual findings, legal conclusions, and, if appropriate, orders relief.